USS Batfish (SS-310): Procurement

-Towing and permanent placement
+Towing and placement

 On 9 December 1971, the Navy transferred ownership of Batfish to the Oklahoma Maritime Advisory Board.
 The towing was divided into two phases. the first phase was a direct offshore tow from Orange to Avondale Shipyard in New Orleans.
 At the shipyard, Batfish was raised on steel lifting straps and cradled between two pairs of bare-decked barges so that the submarine's draft was shallow enough to make the second phase of the tow, 1350 mi upriver, possible.
 Because of Strike action at the Orange drydock, Batfish instead was towed to the Bethlehem Beaumont Shipyard drydock in Beaumont, Texas.

 After a general inspection and clearing of fuel and ballast tanks, Batfish was sealed up and was ready to tow to the Avondale Shipyard on 1 March 1972.
 At Avondale, it was found that the four barges were insufficient to reduce the submarine's draft, and a new plan was devised to use six 120 by 32 ft barges, ballasted to the outside and linked together by steel cables.
 On 13 March, Batfish was partially secured to the barges by lifting straps, but no cables had been placed to bind them together when the British tanker Silverman passed through a nearby 5 kn zone at 11 kn that afternoon: the resulting wake sank one barge and seriously damaged several others, although Batfish herself escaped major harm.